karmeleon/karmeleon.github.io/_posts/2015-2-21-buddhabrot.md

 }
 {% endhighlight %}

 As you can see, if a point is determined to be out of the set, the number of calculations for that point is doubled.
-I saw that and decided to write all z values to a cache the first time they're calculated, them simply read them back from the cache and write them to the grid if the point ends up being out of the set.
+When I noticed it, I designed a fix.
+My idea was to write all z values to a cache the first time they're calculated, them simply read them back from the cache and write them to the grid if the point ends up being out of the set.
 Ideally, these buffers would stay in L1 cache and not interfere with grid access rate.
 L1 data accesses have taken a flat 4 clock cycles since at least Sandy Bridge on Intel processors [^2], which should be substantially faster than computing the values again.
 The code for this cached implementation is below:

 {% highlight c %}
 for(i = 0; i < maxIterations; i++) {